NNPDF/nnpdf/doc/validphys2/guide.md

 (so we don't have to specify a fit containing the cut data).

 The special `actions_` key is used to declare the actions we want to have executed.
+The syntax is the same as for the targets inside the report, and discussed in detail in the [Report template specification].
 We want a data/theory comparison (plot_fancy) and to plot the distribution of the chi² for each replica (plot_chi2dist).
 If we save the above runcard to a file called `runcard.yaml` we can produce the plots with:
 ```bash
 validphys runcard.yaml
 ```